jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

   "cast": {}
 });
 ```
-If you are using a custom receiver, assign the identifier of the custom receiver have a custom receiver to the `cast.customAppId` property.
+If you are using a custom receiver, assign the identifier of the custom receiver to the `cast.customAppId` property.

 ```
 jwplayer("myElement").setup({